nustechnology/technical-notes/how-i-manage-my-live-server.md

 I have a web application and it went to LIVE mode.
 After this time, lot of issues happened because of user actions and server limitation.
 Although I fixed such issues, I want to monitor this server to detect similar ones and I have some ways to monitor server resources also.
 I researched at Internet and created my own monitor process.
 Now I will share with you how I manage my live server.

 #### Solution
-I separate my maintenance process into two small ones.
+I separate my maintenance process into small ones.
 They are daily maintenance , weekly maintenance, monthly maintenance and bi-annual maintenance.
-Then I put monitor/maintenance tasks into appropriate categories based on how important of this task and how frequently this task should be made.
+Then I put monitor/maintenance tasks into appropriate categories based on how important of those tasks and how frequently those tasks should be made.

 #### Daily maintenance
 Here are some tasks I made daily.
 They take about 15 - 30 minutes to do